coldshrine/study-notes/books/effective-java.md

 * You lose all the benefits of compile-type type checking.
 * The code required to perform reflective access is clumsy and verbose.
 * Performance suffers.

+You can obtain many of the benefits of reflection while incurring few of its costs by using it in a very limited form.
+Create instances reflectively and access them normally via their interface or superclass.